 Last but not least

-Gado gado – a salad of boiled vegetables served with a peanut sauce dressing.
+What’s a good place to start with trying Indonesian cuisine?
+Gado gado is a delicious salad of boiled vegetables served with a peanut sauce dressing.
 Also, on the Hindu island of Bali you mustn’t miss babi guling, or roast suckling pig.

 Liked this article on the best Indonesia travel spots from private pool villas in Bali to Bintan resorts?
-Read more in our Travel section for more ideas for your Indonesia holiday.
+See our Travel section for more ideas for your next Indonesia holiday.